 Adjustments may include, but are not limited to:

 It is important to note that in most cases these adjustments will only allow for additional eligibility for private loans or in the case of dependent students, additional Parent PLUS eligibility.
 Submit a Cost of Attendance revision request with the required documentation for review.

-If you have experienced a loss of employment, change in marital status, or other major financial change, you may appeal to have your situation reviewed.
-After you have filed the FAFSA and received your initial aid offer, you may contact the Office of Financial Aid to find out if the Special Conditions Appeal process might be beneficial.
+If you have experienced a loss of employment, change in marital status, or other major financial change, you may have your situation reviewed by the Office of Financial Aid to determine if a Special Conditions Appeal (SCA) might be beneficial.
 In certain cases this appeal can be used to recalculate eligibility for the Ford Direct Subsidized loan and Pell Grant.
 No institutional aid or scholarships are impacted by this appeal process.

 When to contact the Office of Financial Aid about a Special Conditions Appeal

 After you have been packaged with your initial aid offer for the relevant year, you may contact the Office of Financial Aid by email to request a preliminary review.
 In your email request, include information about how your income has changed and what your estimated gross income is for the upcoming year (earnings, unemployment benefits, pension distributions or other types of income you expect to receive in 2020) .
 We complete this preliminary review to determine if a special conditions appeal is likely to be beneficial.
 The appeals become available June 1st each year.